WebCabin/wcDocker/README.md

 - Improved performance of panel resizing.
 - wcPanel.focus() now actually sets itself as the current active tab.
 - wcDocker.registerPanelType() has a new option {limit: Number} that limits the total number of copies for this panel.
-- New event type wcDocker.EVENT_VISIBILITY_CHANGED, triggered whenever the panel gains or loses visibility.
+- New event type wcDocker.EVENT.VISIBILITY_CHANGED, triggered whenever the panel gains or loses visibility.
 Use wcPanel.isVisible() to retrieve the current state.
 - Reduced DOM changes during tab change and resize.
-- New event types wcDocker.EVENT_BEGIN_DOCK and wcDocker.EVENT_END_DOCK that trigger whenever the user is dragging a panel to a new location.
+- New event types wcDocker.EVENT.BEGIN_DOCK and wcDocker.EVENT.END_DOCK that trigger whenever the user is dragging a panel to a new location.
-- New event types wcDocker.EVENT_GAIN_FOCUS and wcDocker.EVENT_LOST_FOCUS that trigger whenever a panel is brought it and out of focus.
+- New event types wcDocker.EVENT.GAIN_FOCUS and wcDocker.EVENT.LOST_FOCUS that trigger whenever a panel is brought it and out of focus.
 - Floating panels no longer change size whenever a new panel is added to it as a tab.

 #### Version: 2.0.0 ####